AjithGeorge/ApiAutomationUsingPostmanAndNewmanWithHtmlExtraAndAzurePipelines/README.md

 Note: The 'Required' field is mandatory else there won't be a strict match done for the field name.

 ## Dynamic resource/data linking
-Instead of hardcodig the resource url (like in case of id) use dynamic linking of the same to reduce error.
+Instead of hardcoding the resource url (like in case of id) use dynamic linking of the same to reduce error.
 - Send a reuest in the pre-script to fetch in the list of resources ids.
 - Select a random id from the list (enusre random selection to prevent the selection of the same id every run -displayed script doesn't randomize as the api return was inturn not in a particular set format)
 - Set the same as an environment/global variable and consume in the API method.